ben12mwaniki/skill-up/README.md

 * Clone repo
 * Create a virtual environment while in project root `py -m venv .venv`

-_Important: Good idea to work in a virtual environment to not mess up up with python installations or dependencies_
+_Important: Good idea to work in a virtual environment to not mess up with python installations or dependencies_

 * Activate the virtual environment